jendroo/ProjectPokemonDB/README.md

 ## learning project
 ### mvp - shows base functionality.
 Infinite room for improvements
+The topic of this database was chosen because of my passion for pokemon as a child.
+Originally I started to create a book database, but since it was covered in the course as example, I wanted to do something else.
+This database is limited to the first generation of pokemon, because that's all I know.

 ### Goals
 - Combine the lessons of python, argparse and sql
 - Show CRUD actions on DB
 - functionality via terminal

+## Mission Statement:
+Have a well organized pokemon database, that quickly let's you access all wanted information.

+## Mission Objectives
+- Have data of all generation 1 pokemon
+- Show detailed individual information
+- Show "Pokedex"
+- Create favorite

+## How to use

 ### Challenges
 - lessons on different elements were taught in a vacuum